NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/filesystem.md

 from os import mkdir
 from os.path import join

-from mycroft import MycroftSkill
+from neon_utils.skills.neon_skill import NeonSkill

-class FileSystemSkill(MycroftSkill):
+class FileSystemSkill(NeonSkill):

     def initialize(self):
         """Create a cache subdirectory and write to a file inside it"""